Subharmonic modes around the subtropical gyres

 Rossby waves that propagate in the oceans, either in the tropics (along with Kelvin waves) or at mid-latitudes are resonantly forced.
 In other words, these waves respond selectively according to the period of the forcing: the efficiency is maximum when the latter coincides with a natural period of the Rossby waves.

-Gyral Rossby waves circle around the North and South Atlantic gyres in 64 years, in 128 years around the North and South Pacific gyres and in 32 years around the Indian Ocean gyre.
+Gyral Rossby waves circle around the North and South Atlantic gyres and around the Indian Ocean gyre in 64 years, in 128 years around the North and South Pacific gyres.
 Rossby wave resonance occurs in subharmonic modes as shown in the table (for waves winding around subtropical gyres).
 They are obtained recursively, any mode being deduced from the previous one by multiplying it by 2 or 3, which corresponds to an optimum stability of the gyral Rossby waves.
 This multiplying factor is deduced from long time series of climate (ice and sediment cores).